James Kay (golfer): Career at Seaton Carew Golf Club

 Very few golf clubs can claim to have had a golfing legend as their long-term professional, but an exceptional example is that of Seaton Carew Golf Club where Kay served as the head professional for a remarkable 40 years.

 "Jimmy Kay" par 4 hole named after club professional James Kay who played in 22 Open Championships.

 Kay, born in Lieth, Scotland in 1855, was engaged by Seaton Carew as their professional on 1 May 1886 following the resignation of Tom Park, a member of the famous Park Scottish golfing family.
 It was Kay's playing record that elevated him above his peers.
 Press reports of the time show that Kay played in a total of 22 Open Championships, qualifying in 20 and twice finishing in the top six in the 1892 Open at Muirfield and 1893 Open at Prestwick.
 On 8 June 1908 he also represented his homeland when he played for Scotland in an international match against England at Prestwick Golf Club.

 In May 1909—at the age of 53—Kay won the Leeds Cup, a tournament for professional golfers; this is currently the oldest tournament in professional golf worldwide.
 It was presented to the Professional Golf Association on its formation in 1901 by Alderman Penrose-Green, Lord Mayor of Leeds and President of Leeds Golf Club to be competed for annually by professional golfers.
 The first competition was held in 1902 at Leeds Golf Club and Kay was one of its earliest winners.
 Contemporaries record that Kay was "a veritable demon on the green and extremely adept at laying a stymie and therefore as might be guessed was a very fine match player."

 Kay played in an era when most of golf's professional players made their money through "money matches" and this was where Kay came into his own especially when playing against the top golfers of his era.
-Pride of place must go to his performances against the Great Triumvirate of golf.
+His most notable matches are his performances against the Great Triumvirate of golf.
 J. H.Taylor, James Braid and Harry Vardon.
 Many of these memorable matches being reported in newspaper articles of the day that are in the club's historical archive.
 In 1895 Kay defeated the then Open Champion, Taylor, who had just retained his prestigious title on the Old Course at St Andrews.
 The match, over 36 holes, took place on 16 June and although the respective scores were equal, James Kay beat his illustrious opponent by one hole.